-The Company leases the undeveloped parcels of land in the Capital Center area and, through December 1, 2018 the undeveloped Parcel 20 land, for public parking purposes to Metropark under a ten year lease.
+The Company leases the undeveloped parcels of land in the Capital Center area for public parking purposes to Metropark under a ten year lease.
 The lease is cancellable as to all or any portion of the leased premises at any time on thirty day's written notice in order for the Company or any new tenant of the Company to develop all or any portion of the leased premises.
-The parking lease provides for contingent rentals (based on a fixed percentage of gross revenue in excess of the base rent) which totaled \$47,000 and \$21,000 for the three months ended March 31, 2019 and 2018, respectively, inclusive of an additional \$23,000 in 2019 for contingent rent in excess of the 2018 estimate.
+The parking lease provides for contingent rentals (based on a fixed percentage of gross revenue in excess of the base rent).
+Revenue for the three months ended March 31, 2020 was reduced by \$34,000 due to the revision of the estimate of 2019's contingent rent.
+For the three months ended March 31, 2019, revenue includes \$47,000 in continent rent.